winstonhoyle/VineMapper/projects/ethnicity/Largest_White_Ancestry_Majority_Only_Per_County/README.md

-## Most Common Self-Reported Ancestry Per County
+## Counties Where a Single White Ancestry Is the Majority
-A simple map showing most reported ancestry per county
+A simple map showing the a counties' ancestry if they're a white ancestry and a majority
 ![Image](https://drive.google.com/uc?export=view&id=)

 ## Data